antero111/programming-resources/README.md

 ## Programming resources

-*List of free coding resources .
+*A list of free coding resources.
 All credits go to the original authors.*

-Resources mostly aimed for cs, web, ai and data science beginners.

 ---
 - **Computer programming**